sangheestyle/bigdiff-code/README.md

 ### googlePlay
 Search packages, crawl their information, and save them.
+- [x] getReviews: crawl reviews of app.
 - [ ] isExisted: check a app whether existed or not in Google Play with package ID.
-- [ ] crawlInformation: crawl information of the app and save it in DB

 ### utils
 Some utils help other modules.